A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: Examples of interest

-Then, from Definition \ref{def:definition of mean-square stable numerics X Y } the SSM \eqref{eq:SSTM:scheme 1}--\eqref{eq:SSTM:scheme 2} is mean-square contractive.
-So, for the SSM, $h$ exists when $1+\lambda^2<-2\rho$.
-Both this condition and the condition for the SDE to generate exponential mean-square contractive solutions need $\rho<0$, thus when $\lambda\neq 1$, the condition for a mean-square stable numerical solution is stronger than the condition for the MV-SDE to generate exponential mean-square contractive solutions.
-When $\lambda=1$ then the two conditions coincide.
+From Definition \ref{def:definition of mean-square stable numerics X Y }, the split-step method \eqref{eq:SSTM:scheme 1}-\eqref{eq:SSTM:scheme 2} is mean-square contractive.
+So, for the split-step method, $h$ exists when $\rho+\lambda<-1/2$.
+Both this condition and the condition for the SDE to generate exponential mean-square contractive solutions need the constraint $\rho+\lambda<0$.
+Thus, the condition for a mean-square stable numerical solution is slightly stronger than the condition for the SDE to generate exponential mean-square contractive solutions.